Philosophy

 Course Overview

-On Birkbeck’s BA Philosophy you will explore ancient answers and new perspectives on our place in the world.
-What makes something good or just?
+Birkbeck’s BA Philosophy gives you the chance to explore ancient answers and new perspectives on our place in the world.
+Join us as we explore questions such as: what makes something good or just?
 Is the human mind just a lump of grey matter?
 Why are democracies preferable to autocracies?
 Do we have free will?
 Does God exist?
 Who decides what counts as beautiful?

-Our location in the heart of London means you can also take advantage of leading societies such as the Aristotelian Society, the Royal Institute of Philosophy, the London Aesthetics Forum and the London Mind Group, ensuring you will be spoilt for choice when it comes to philosophical stimulation and community.
+- Studying in the heart of London means you can also take advantage of the philosophical stimulation and community brought by leading societies such as the Aristotelian Society, the Royal Institute of Philosophy, the London Aesthetics Forum and the London Mind Group.

 Discover the career opportunities available by taking Philosophy (BA (Hons)).